Wastewater, water supply, and surface water

 Water resources have sustained this region for millennia — and wise planning now can ensure a water-rich future for generations to come.

-Supporting Thrive, the Council’s 2040 Water Resources Policy Plan integrates water resources planning for wastewater, water supply and surface water with the goal of protecting, conserving, and utilizing the region's groundwater and surface water in ways that protect public health, support economic growth and development, maintain habitat and ecosystem health and provide for recreational opportunities.
+Our 2040 Water Resources Policy Plan supports Thrive MSP 2040 and integrates water resources planning for wastewater, water supply, and surface water with the goal of protecting, conserving, and utilizing the region's groundwater and surface water in ways that protect public health, support economic growth and development, maintain habitat and ecosystem health, and provide for recreational opportunities.

-The plan provides regional guidelines for water areas in which the Council has some statutory responsibility — wastewater service, surface water management and water supply — and helps focus the discussion among regional partners.
+The plan provides regional guidelines for water areas in which the Met Council has some statutory responsibility — wastewater service, surface water management, and water supply — and helps focus the discussion among regional partners.

-Through its polices and planning, the Council is committed to working collaboratively with state and federal agencies, local and county government, watershed management organizations, interest groups and the public to protect the region’s rich water resources as the region continues to grow.
+Through its policies and planning, we are committed to working collaboratively with state and federal agencies, local and county government, watershed management organizations, interest groups, and the public to protect the region’s rich water resources as the region continues to grow.